YashubTG/Resume_project/README.md

 TF-IDF Vectorization was used to convert textual resume data into numerical feature vectors.

+## 3. Model Training and Evaluation

+Multiple machine learning algorithms were trained and evaluated for resume classification:

+* Logistic Regression
+* Linear Support Vector Classifier (Linear SVC)
+* Naive Bayes
+* Random Forest
+* XGBoost
+* LightGBM

+The models were compared using classification performance metrics, and LightGBM achieved the best overall results.
+Therefore, LightGBM was selected as the final model for deployment in the Resume Screening System.

-## 3. Resume Classification
+## 4. Resume Classification

-A machine learning classification model was trained to predict the most suitable job category from resume text.
+The final LightGBM classification model predicts the most suitable job category based on resume content.

-## 4. Job Recommendation System
+## 5. Job Recommendation System

 A cosine similarity-based recommendation system was implemented to identify the top matching job roles based on semantic similarity between resumes and job descriptions.